bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

 - 62°
-- Breezy and Overcast
+- Breezy and Mostly Cloudy
 - 85% humidity
-- 17 mph wind
+- 18 mph wind
-- 88% cloud cover
+- 86% cloud cover
 - 31 AQI 🟩
 - 0.1 inches of rain in the past 24 hours
 - 1.24 inches of rain expected in the next 48 hours